amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver1/README.md

 [the original code](https://github.com/amd/HPCTrainingExamples/tree/main/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Orig) and this version are the addition of HIP kernels.

 Using the managed memory model, the memory buffers are still initially allocated on host, but the OS will manage page migration and data movement across the PCIe link between the host and device.
-In this series of examples, we will demonstrate profiling with Omnitrace on a non-Cray platform using an AMD Instinct&trade MI210 GPU.
+In this series of examples, we will demonstrate profiling with Omnitrace on a non-Cray platform using an AMD Instinct&trade; MI210 GPU.
 ROCm releases (6.2.0+) now include Omnitrace.
-Please install the additional package called `omnitrace` along with your ROCm install to find the Ommnitrace binaries in the `${ROCM_PATH}/bin` directory.
+Please install the additional package called `omnitrace` along with ROCm to find the Ommnitrace binaries in the `${ROCM_PATH}/bin` directory.

 ## Environment Setup